 If vaping isn’t your preference, you can increase your tincture or gel capsule dose to manage these acute flare-ups.
 However, they have a delayed onset compared to vaporized CBD—90 minutes vs only 10.

 Many people find that managing the symptoms related to cancer requires a thoughtful combination of CBD products in order to ensure 24-hour therapeutic and preventative coverage.
-We’ve tested many CBD products according to our strict standards, and below are the ones we recommend using for combating symptoms related to cancer:

 What is the correct CBD dosage to help treat cancer?